-• Data Collection: The IOB will establish a robust system to collect and track data related to the participation of MBE, WBE, and LSA firms.
-This includes information on awarded contracts, subcontracting values, and work performed.
+- Data Collection: The IOB will establish a robust system to collect and track data related to the participation of MBE, WBE, and LSA firms.
+This includes information on awarded contracts, subcontracting values, and work performed. - Regular Reporting: Regular reports are generated to update stakeholders on the progress toward diversity and inclusion goals.
+These reports help to keep the project team informed and accountable.